Artarmon

 Artarmon has seen below average employment performance when compared to national benchmarks

-Construction, however, is under-represented with only 3.9% of Artarmon's workforce compared to Greater Sydney's 8.6%.
-The worker-to-resident ratio is 0.8, indicating substantial local employment opportunities.
-Between September 2024 and September 2025, employment increased by 0.6%, while labour force increased by 0.7%, with unemployment remaining largely unchanged.
-In contrast, Greater Sydney experienced employment growth of 2.1% over the same period.
-State-level data from November 25 shows NSW employment contracted by 0.03%, with an unemployment rate of 3.9%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 15.1% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Artarmon's employment mix suggests local employment should increase by 7.6% over five years and 15.1% over ten years.
+Conversely, construction was under-represented, with only 3.9% of its workforce compared to Greater Sydney's 8.6%.
+The ratio of 0.8 workers per resident indicated substantial local employment opportunities.
+In the 12 months leading up to September 2025, employment increased by 0.6% while labour force grew by 0.7%, with unemployment remaining largely unchanged in Artarmon.
+Meanwhile, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a slight rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Artarmon's employment mix suggests local employment should increase by 7.6% over five years and 15.1% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment